QuanNgHa/Java/GUI/1-GUI-Basics.md

 ## Example 1: AWTCounter

 How to setup a basic AWT frame

+the `setLayout()` (inherited from the superclass Frame) is used to set the layout of the container.
+FlowLayout is used which arranges the components in left-to-right and flows into next row in a top-to-bottom manner.

 ```
 import java.awt.*;        // Using AWT container and component classes
 import java.awt.event.*;  // Using AWT event classes and listener interfaces